 Furthermore, it notes that “a letter being read from Mr. Coleman on the subject of supplying the town with water: it was deferred for consideration until the next meeting.”

-A week later on the 12th July 1848, the Commissioners decided to meet with Mr Coleman and resolved “that the Town Clerk shall advertise for tenders for sinking a well, in the centre of the town to be 5 feet in diameter – the price to include sinking and masonry at foot and the well to hold not less than 6 feet of water.”
-In addition, it was “to be covered with a string oak frame and trap door.
+A week later on the 12th July 1848, the Commissioners decided to meet with Mr Coleman and resolved “that the Town Clerk shall advertise for tenders for sinking a well in the centre of the town to be 5 feet in diameter – the price to include sinking and masonry at foot and the well to hold not less than 6 feet of water”.
+In addition, it was “to be covered with a strong oak frame and trap door.
 For further particulars apply to the Town Office.
-The place to be fenced in for safety while the work is in progress.”
+The place to be fenced in for safety while the work is in progress”.

-Being on a roll, the Commissioners further resolved on the 28th February 1849 “That a well sunk in the kloof [now White’s Road] between the houses of Mr. Bird and Mr Adcock.
+Being on a roll, the Commissioners further resolved on the 28th February 1849 “That a well be sunk in the kloof [now White’s Road] between the houses of Mr. Bird and Mr Adcock.
 Tenders to be advertised forthwith.
 The site to be pointed out by Mr. Proudfoot.
-This site was at the lower end of Western Road.”
+This site was at the lower end of Whites Road”.

-At the meeting of the Board of Commissioners on the 2nd January 1856, the following letter was submitted by Mr. W.N.
+At the meeting of the Board of Commissioners on the 2nd January 1856, the following letter was submitted on behalf of Mr. W.N.
 Coleman.
-In a word, Coleman was clearly obsessed with the issue of water supply as this is the same Coleman who had submitted a proposal eight years previously.
+Coleman was clearly obsessed with the issue of water supply as this is the same Coleman who had submitted a proposal eight years previously.